 Scholarships are a form of financial aid that you do not have to pay back, but they are definitely not free!
 From experience, I can tell honestly tell you the process of finding, applying and receiving scholarships is the equivalent of THREE FULL TIME JOBS!

-This is not an exaggeration of my part.
+This is not an exaggeration on my part.
 If you do this the right way, you’ll end up pouring hours, weeks, months and even years of your life into the scholarship world.
-It takes significant personal effort and resilience on your part.
+It takes significant personal effort and resilience.
 Consider it a character building experience because you will not be the same person afterwards.

 I can also say from experience that it is completely worth it and it (literally) pays off.
 I would do it all over again.